Intervention/docs/image/v4/basics/colors.md

 If the output format does not support transparency, no alpha channel can be preserved.
 In this case the transparent areas will be replaced with an opaque color.
-This color can be specified in advance in the initial [configuration of the image manager](/v4/basics/configuration-drivers) or as an optional argument in the following method.
+This color can be specified in the initial [configuration of the image manager](/v4/basics/configuration-drivers) or as an optional argument in the following method.
 It is also possible to set or get the background color at runtime.